 Companion dog breeds include Staffordshire and bull terriers.
 Without active walks and functional training, they begin to terrorize all pets.
 These dogs need outdoor activity.

 A pet should not just move when you take it for a walk, but should also obey and follow your commands.
 You can achieve this through outdoor games.

 If you have a puppy, then, first of all, teach it “come,” “sit,” “down,” “stand,” “fetch” and “heel” commands.
 Also, repeat the basic commands with an adult dog.
 Now, let’s talk about outdoor games.
 How can you play with your pet outside?

 It is very convenient to teach your pet the “come” command if you go for a walk with your family.
 In turn, call the dog to one, then to another owner.
 Such games discipline both pets and children, and a dog gets used to obeying a child.

 You can practice a “hide and seek” game with a pet that is very fond of its owner.
 As soon as your dog is distracted, hide behind a tree or bush.
-The longer the dog searches for the owner, the more closely it will follow you in the future.
+The longer the dog searches for the owner, the more closely it will follow you.

 You can practice the “heel” command in various conditions.
 Do stops and turns.
 A pet should be guided specifically by its owner – by changing its pace and direction of movement and not by jerking a leash.

-You will be surprised how much fun even the simplest games can bring to your dog.
+You will be surprised how much fun even the most uncomplicated games can bring to your dog.
 Dogs love to move actively.
-They sincerely have fun chasing a tennis ball, a Frisbee, a stick or a soft toy, especially if the “victim” squeaks.
+They sincerely have fun chasing a tennis ball, a Frisbee, a stick, or a soft toy, especially if the “victim” squeaks.